-Strengths Weaknesses Opportunities Threats

-- A. opportunities the agency missed because it didn't have the right resources - B. the agency's unique resources - C. new technology or upgrades that could benefit the agency - D. the agency's assets - E. a change in an insurance company's goals that affect the agency - F. new training that would benefit employees - G. the areas in which the agency outcompetes other agencies action plan consumer purchasing trends goals accounts, or clients economic trends internal agency operations, systems, and workflows external regulatory environment competition financials sales and support
+Strengths Weaknesses Op portunities Threats A. A. opportunities the agency missed because it didn't have the right H. the areas in which the agency falls behind its competitors B. resources the agency's ur ique resources state and federal regulations that could affect the agency 0 C. w technology or upgrades that uld benefit the agency reasons the agency has failed to mee its goals in the past D. the agency's as sets K. products or services that are in demand that the agency could provide E. a change in an goals that affec insurance company's t the agency F. new training th employees at would benefit L. competition that could take away clients and/or employees G. 1 5 ich the agency out- r agencies M. reasons the ag ency has lost business action plan consumer purchasing trends goals accounts, or clients counts, or clients economic trends agency operations, systems, and workflows external regulatory environment competition financials sales and support